ganap/swasth-clinicans-helpApp/src/pages/topics/access-to-clinician-app.md

 ## Sign up

 The first step of provider on-boarding is signup.

-If you already signed up for DBT Daily app, then its better to use a different email than what you signed up to DBT Daily with.
-If you choose to use the same email, then on the DBT Daily app when you login you will be forced to enter MFA Code.
-We need to do that on Swasth for Clinicians for security and privacy of users' data.
+<div class="custom-alert-text"><b> Note:</b> If you already signed up to one of our mobile apps (DBT Coach, DBT Daily, CBT Companion etc.) then use a different email than what you signed up to the with. </div>

+The reason you need to use a different email address is because the clinician app uses Two-Factor Authentication.
+We need to do for security and privacy of users' data.

 ## Account Confirmation